hermidalc/dragonfish/README.md

 ### Pufferfish, Puffaligner, and Cedar

-I could not get pufferfish to build within a conda envrionment using the required dependencies already installed into that environment.
-This appears to be due to the specifics of how conda-forge built their C++ and related packages.
-Therefore, currently you have to install pufferfish using dependencies from your system-wide package manager, e.g. for RHEL/Fedora Linux `dnf` or Ubuntu `apt`, and _**with any conda environment deactivated**_.
+I could not get Pufferfish to build within a conda envrionment using the required dependencies already installed into that environment.
+The main issue appears to be with the SeqLib dependency failing to see its required conda dependency C files or having other compilation issues.
+Therefore, you currently have to build Pufferfish using dependencies from your system-wide package manager (and therefore sudo/root permissions), e.g. for RHEL/Fedora Linux `dnf` or Ubuntu `apt`.
+SeqLib successfully builds this way.
 In RHEL/Fedora install the following dependencies:

 ```bash
 sudo dnf install \